DavidDragonsage/FooocusPlus/readme.md

 - OneButtonPrompt by AIrjen, via SimpleSDXL2 and RuinedFooocus
 - Superprompter by sammcj
 - Stable Diffusion 1.5 (SD1.5) support by Irmagon (Thomas Gaud)
+- the "All 276 Styles in Fooocus (Google table)", also by Irmagon (Thomas Gaud)
 - the members of the Pure Fooocus Facebook group for their encouragement, enthusiasm and careful Beta testing

 ![2025-05-23_20-21-10_1729](https://github.com/user-attachments/assets/b6217150-7f09-4641-b976-7dab9de4826c)